-Message from Mayor Dan Carter and C.A.O.
-Tracy Adams
+Message from Mayor Dan Carter and CAO Tracy Adams

-On behalf of Oshawa City Council, we are pleased to present the Oshawa Strategic Plan 2024 to 2027:
+On behalf of Oshawa City Council, we are pleased to present the Oshawa Strategic Plan 2024 - 2027: Innovate.
+Belong.
+Care.
+Lead.

 Oshawa's new Strategic Plan builds upon our rich history and past achievements and represents Council's shared priorities and long-term vision for our great city.